How to Adjust Your Budget for More Family Fun

 If you’re like most single parents, you struggle with having the full burden of taking care of your kids along with meeting daily and monthly living expenses.
 Life as a single parent can be hard — yet it doesn’t have to be all drudgery.
 Having fun is important, particularly the type of fun that can bond you as a family.

 Yet finding room in your budget for enjoyable activities can be challenging, especially if you are having trouble making ends meet.
-As a single parent myself, I had difficulty justifying paying for various outings when I was under a lot of stress just trying to get the bills paid each month.
-Yet by adjusting my budget, I was able to make room in my budget for more family fun.
+As a single parent, I had difficulty justifying paying for various outings when I was under a lot of stress, just trying to pay the bills each month.
+Yet, by adjusting my budget, I could make room in my budget for more family fun.
 Here is how you can do the same.

 Allow Technology to Do the Work for You

-When you’re a busy single parent, a lot of things can fall by the wayside — things you should be doing, but that you simply don’t have time to get done.
+When you’re a busy single parent, many things can fall by the wayside — things you should be doing but you simply don’t have time to get done.
 For instance, you might be one of the 57 million Americans without an emergency fund, or you may fall short in your general savings along with 60 percent of Americans.

 With that in the back of your mind, it’s hard to think about budgeting for fun.
 Luckily, technology can help you get on track with your savings, investment, and spending goals.

-In terms of saving and spending, there are various different expense tracker apps that allow you to see where you stand financially in real time.
+Regarding saving and spending, various expense tracker apps allow you to see where you stand financially in real time.
 They can be extremely helpful if you want to run a tight budget; in fact, a poll showed that 69 percent of budget app users strongly agreed that an expense tracker was instrumental in reaching their spending and saving goals.

-While spending and saving day-to-day is important, it still misses a whole other aspect of personal finance: investing and retirement.
+While spending and saving day-to-day is important, it still misses another aspect of personal finance: investing and retirement.
 If this is an issue, then you could turn to a robo-advisor for help.
-These help you consider investment options, such as retirement, and risks involved.
+These help you consider investment options, such as retirement, and the risks involved.
 Surprisingly, according to a 2017 study, 62 percent of consumers haven’t heard of robo-advisors despite how useful they can be.

 These are just a couple of major considerations to make before starting to budget for more family fun.